 He is frequently invited to contribute to various projects that are led by others, including as a board member of the Consequences of Radiation Exposure Museum and as an ethical advisor to the Nuclear Futures partnership initiative.

 Key project outputs

 N.A.J.
-Taylor and Robert Jacobs (eds.), Re-imagining Hiroshima and Nagasaki.
-Under contract to Routledge’s “War, Politics and Experience” book series edited by Christine Sylvester, to be published in October 2017.
-[Including contributions by: Ran Zwigenberg, Yuki Miyamoto, Thomas Doyle II, Stefanie Fishel, Kathleen Sullivan, Makeda Best, Jessica Rapson, Robert Jacobs, Stuart Bender, Adam Broinowski, Erik Ropers, Marcel Quiroz, Imafuku Ryuta, Mick Broderick.]
-[PDF of proposal]
+Taylor and Robert Jacobs (eds.), Reimagining Hiroshima and Nagasaki: Nuclear Humanities in the post-Cold War, Routledge, U.K.: London, 2017.
+[Published in Routledge’s “War, Politics and Experience” book series edited by Christine Sylvester, and including contributions by: Ran Zwigenberg, Yuki Miyamoto, Thomas Doyle II, Stefanie Fishel, Kathleen Sullivan, Makeda Best, elin o’Hara slavik, Jessica Rapson, Robert Jacobs, Stuart Bender, Adam Broinowski, Erik Ropers, Marcel Quiroz, Imafuku Ryuta, Mick Broderick.]
+[LINK]

 N.A.J.
 Taylor and Robert Jacobs (eds.), “Re-imagining Hiroshima”, Critical Military Studies, Vol. 1 Is.
 2, August 2015.
 [Including contributions by: Ran Zwigenberg, Yuki Miyamoto, Thomas Doyle II, Stefanie Fishel, Kathleen Sullivan, Makeda Best, elin o’Hara slavik, Robert del Tredici.]
 [LINK]